fiomolv/addressbook-level2/doc/DeveloperGuide.md

 Actor: User
 MSS:
 1. User enters renameTag command in the command line
-2. Address book requests for contact name.
+2. Address book requests for tag name.
-3. User enters contact name.
+3. User enters tag name.
-4. Address book requests for new tag.
+4. Address book requests for new tag name.
 5. User enters new tag.
 6. Address book change the existing tag to the new tag.
 Extensions: